-7.3.
-AVO extraction for 'Bitters' well
+7.3 AVO extraction for 'Bitters' well

 Here we illustrate a typical single-well extraction on log data that has a strong AVO character.
-The two stacks are at about 5° and 30°.
+The two stacks are at about 5 and 30 degrees.
 The seismic here was generated synthetically, with a large level of white noise added to the reflection sequence before convolution.
 The extraction is then of poorish quality, but still statistically significant at about the 10% level, even though the most likely wavelet corresponds to the shortest model.
-The same
+The same wavelet was used for both stacks, so no wavelet stretch-and-scale parameters were used.

 Fig. 5.
-(A) AVO character of synthetic seismic using Ricker-2 wavelet.
-Note strong variation around 1.5 s.
-(B) Two-stack extraction screen capture: far-stack synthetic and observed traces are appended at the right.
-(C) ML wavelets vs. wavelet length (mode) with no peak-constraints.
+A) AVO character of synthetic seismic using Ricker-2 wavelet.
+Note strong variation around 1.5s.
+B) Two-stack extraction screen capture: far-stack synthetic and observed traces are appended at the right.
+C) ML wavelets vs. wavelet length (mode) with no peak-constraints.
 ML wavelet (boldest trace) is shortest mode.
-(D) Same, with peak-constraints in prior.
-(E) Recovered wavelet vs. underlying wavelet used to generate synthetics.
+D) Same, with peak-constraints in prior.
+E) Recovered wavelet vs underlying wavelet used to generate synthetics.